 You need to know how much cash you deposit every day.
 Balancing each POS daily ensures that your daily deposit amounts are accurate.
 If you discover a mistake after you deposit your cash, it’s a much bigger headache to correct it.

 A large percentage of chargebacks (15%–35%) are due to merchant error.
 If you made the error, you cannot dispute the chargeback.
 At $25–$100 per chargeback, plus the lost revenue and processing fees, this can add up.
 You can save yourself time and money by performing daily audits.

 Keeps you informed of overall business health

 Aside from simply catching errors and unauthorized transactions, regular reconciliation can give you a clearer picture of your business and how it’s performing.
-You’ll become familiar with hot-selling items and products that aren’t moving, and you’ll make better-informed decisions for your business.
+You’ll become familiar with hot-selling items and each day’s sales volume, so you can make better-informed decisions for your business.